rouzbeh/rouzbeh.github.io/index.md

 pageorder: 0
 ---

 I am an engineer, turned neuroscientist, turned data scientist.
+I work at Biogen, as Konectom's Head of Data Science, where I lead a team of brilliant Data Scientists who are trying to discover new ways of assessing and monitoring the impact of neurological diseases on patients' lives.

 I am a founding director of [SPiKE.AI](https://www.spike.ai), where we provide machine learning services to innovating companies.
-I also work as an independent consultant for a few French companies here in Paris.
+I also worked as an independent consultant for a few French companies here in Paris.

 I was a research associate in the [Department of Clinical and Experimental Epilepsy](https://www.ucl.ac.uk/ion/departments/epilepsy) at University College